OB-lab/James_et_al._2021-MBE/README.md

 Every section is introduced by a comment line starting with the characters ```//```.
 The name of the *template* file must be the root name of the SFS file plus the extention *.tpl*.
 For instance, the corresponding *template* file name of *D00_H00_jointMAFpop1_0.obs* SFS should be *D00_H00.tpl*.

-For the Dune-Headland pairs, we considered seven demographic models ranging from no migration, free migration, and migration after secondary contact.
-Sample template files for the *D00-H00* pair are in the directory ```TemplateFiles/Pair```.
-Beware file names were modified to distinguish among models here.
-They assume the Dune population comes first in the SFS file.

-  + Model 1: No migration.
-  + Model 2: Bidirectional migration.
-  + Model 3: Headland to Dune migration.
-  + Model 4: Dune to Headland migration.
-  + Model 5: Bidirectional migration after secondary contact.
-  + Model 6: Headland to Dune migration after secondary contact.
-  + Model 7: Dune to Headland migration after secondary contact.

-This is how a template file for model 5 of a population pair looks like:
+This is how a template file looks like:

 ```
-// Two populations - D00_H00 - M5 Bidirectional secondary contact
+// Two populations - M5 Bidirectional secondary contact
 2
-//Population effective sizes: to be estimated
+//Population effective sizes: to be estimated.
-NPOP1
-NPOP2
+HEAD
+DUNE
 //Samples haploid size: the same one defined in the projections.
-48
-54
+126
+124
 //Growth rates: negative growth implies population expansion
 0
 0
 //Number of migration matrices : 0 implies no migration between demes
 2
-//Migration matrix 0: to be estimated
+//Migration matrix 0: to be estimated.
-0 MIG12
+0 H2D
-MIG21 0
+D2H 0
 //Migration matrix 1
 0 0
 0 0